ThumbRocket/ai-vision/README.md

 In this notebook, RAFT(Recurruent All-pairs Field Transfomers for Optical Flow Estimation) using Deep Learning has been implemented.
 ### `Dense_Optical_Tracking.ipynb`
 In this notebook, Dense Optical Tracking calculates the motion of every pixel in an image sequence, providing a comprehensive motion field.
 It is useful in applications like video stabilization and motion detection, offering detailed motion information across the entire image.
+### `Kalman_Filter.ipynb`
+In this notebook, implement Kalman Filter.
+The Kalman Filter is an algorithm that estimates the state of a dynamic system by combining predictions and noisy measurements to produce an optimal estimate.